Wesley-Playz/BOTW.Multiplayer.Autoupdater/README.md

 If you download the Python version you need to have Python installed on your system to run it.

-v1 Downloads the latest release
+v1: Downloads the latest release

-v2 Allows you to choose between the latest and any version available
+v2: Allows you to choose between the latest and any version available

+v2-python: v2 remade in Python

+v2-gui: v2 remade with a GUI (only has all versions/can't just choose latest version to download)

 It downloads the files from this repository: https://gitea.30-seven.cc/Wesley/BotW.Multiplayer.Release